 First, if you are a new beginner in business, choosing private label products won’t return you in a short term.
 You need to make sufficient preparation to face everything in the process of developing a new product, which costs a lot at first.

 Second, it is hard for a new brand of a new product to open and occupy a part of the market.
 It needs an accumulation of customer base and promotion.
 Some small businesses may give up halfway easily.
+So for small businesses, choosing private label products should be prudent.

 Third, the product only belongs to you, and cannot appear in other stores.
 In some way, it limits its popularity.